neskweek/LightSaberOS/README.md

 #### Prepare your SDCard
 Then, put the content of SDCard_without_hum_extensions.zip on your SDCard:
 Erase any directory that would be named like the ones you'll find in this archive.
 Formatting your SDCard would be even better !

 In this archive there's two example of soundfonts :
 * 02: contains a Jedi soundfont without extended hum sound files : Obsidian
 * 03: contains a Sith soundfont without extended hum sound files : Sith

-If you want an example of soundfont with hum extension, download  [this archive](http://https://drive.google.com/file/d/0B3FqB9nvAU0Fd1p4T05zZnRQWnM/view?usp=sharing) and put its content on your SDCard. replace SoundFont.h of your project with the one found in this archive.
+If you want an example of soundfont with hum extension, download  [this archive](http://https://drive.google.com/file/d/0B3FqB9nvAU0Fd1p4T05zZnRQWnM/view?usp=sharing) and put its content on your SDCard.
+Replace SoundFont.h of your project with the one found in this archive.
 This second example contains the following soundonft :
 * 02: contains a Jedi soundfont __WITH__ extended hum sound files : Obsidian
 * 03: contains a Jedi soundfont __WITHOUT__ extended hum sound files : Obsidian
 * 04: contains a Sith soundfont without extended hum sound files : Sith